erangross27/scripts/README.md

   as extracting every N frames or a maximum number of frames per video.
 - **get_clip_resolution.py**: This script loads a video file named "output2.mp4" using the moviepy library and prints its resolution (width and height).
+- **video_encoding_comparison.py**: This script compares the performance of CPU and GPU video encoding using FFmpeg by measuring the encoding time for both methods, calculating the average encoding times, and providing a comparison of the performance between CPU and GPU.

 ### System Utilities
 - **anthropic_claude_chat.py**: The ClaudeChat application provides a graphical